-Corporate Secretary

-Pizza Inn, Inc.

-3551 Plano Parkway

-The Colony, TX 75056

-Fax: (469) 384-5061
+Corporate Secretary Pizza Inn Holdings, Inc. 3551 Plano Parkway The Colony, TX 75056 Fax: (469) 384-5061 E-mail: corporate_secretary@pihq.com

-E-mail: corporate secretary@pihq.com

 Shareholders may nominate directors for consideration at an annual shareholders meeting and solicit proxies in favor of such nominees.
 The Nominating and Governance Committee evaluates candidates proposed by shareholders using the same criteria as for other candidates.
-For a description of the process for nominating directors in accordance with the Company's Bylaws, see "Questions and Answers - Shareholder Proposals, Director Nominations and Related Bylaw Provisions - 26.
+For a description of the process for nominating directors in accordance with the Company's Bylaws, see "Questions and Answers - Shareholder Proposals and Director Nominations - 26.
 How may I recommend or nominate individuals to serve as directors?"
-The Company has not received any shareholder nominations for director for the 2010 annual meeting.
+The Company has not received any shareholder nominations for director for the 2012 Annual Meeting of Shareholders.